 A recent PWC study revealed that customers hold much of the responsibility for securing data in the hands of businesses.
 Because 69% of consumers believe that businesses are vulnerable to data breaches, they now carefully pay attention to how their sensitive data is being handled.
 Being compliant with PCI guidelines can be used as a marketing tool to reassure customers that you’re taking data security seriously.

-Compliance also makes your e-commerce business better prepared for emergent regulations such as California’s CCPA and the EU’s GDPR.
+Compliance also makes your e-commerce business better prepared for emergent regulations such as California’s CCPA and the EU’s GDPR compliance.

 How To Implement A Plan For PCI DSS Compliance In Your eCommerce Business